docker/doodle/README.md

 You only need to create one builder instance, and should not need to create new ones with subsequent builds.
 To create and push the multi-arch image to Docker Hub, use the command:

-`cd <doodle> && docker buildx build -f Dockerfile.cross --platform linux/amd64,linux/arm64,linux/arm/v8,linux/s390x,linux/ppc64le,windows/amd64 -t <username>/doodle:<doodle> --push .`
+`cd cheers2019 && docker buildx build -f Dockerfile.cross --platform linux/amd64,linux/arm64,linux/arm/v8,linux/s390x,linux/ppc64le,windows/amd64 -t <username>/doodle:cheers2019 --push .`

 This will build the Doodle for these architectures:
 * linux/amd64 (64 bit Linux native)